Chemaclass/cdc-transactions-history/README.md

 ### How does it work

 1. Add your `transactions.csv` file inside the `data/` folder.
+2. It applies a concrete aggregator for each "transaction kind" group.
-2. The mapping of the transaction managers by kind is in `TransactionsHistoryFactory::createTransactionAggregators()`.
+3. The mapping with the aggregators by kind is in the `TransactionsHistoryFactory`.

 ```php
 private function createTransactionAggregators(): TransactionAggregators